mstksg/inCode/copy/entries/machines-2.md

 !!!machines/Auto2.hs "instance Applicative (Auto r)" machines
 ~~~

-Note that `pure` gives us a "constant Auto" --- `pure` is basically the
+Note that `pure` gives us a "constant Auto" --- an `Auto` that ignores its
-`constA` that we wrote before.
+input and always just produces the same thing.

 The useful thing about Applicative is that it gives us `liftA2`, which allows
 us to apply a function "over Applicative"s.